Neural quantum kernels: training quantum kernels with quantum neural networks: Introduction

 Quantum computing is a promising computational paradigm for tackling some complex computational problems which are classically intractable.
 In particular, its potential in enhancing machine learning tasks has garnered significant attention \cite{Biamonte_2017,Carleo_2019,Dunjko_2018,dalzell2023quantum} with parametrized quantum circuits as the most common approach \cite{Benedetti_2019,Skolik_2022,Schuld_centric,farhi2018classification}.
 Although there are evidences of quantum advantage in some tailored problems \cite{Sweke_2021, Jerbi_2021, Pirnay_2023, gyurik2023establishing}, advantage over classical counterparts for practical applications remains as an area of active research.

-Amidst the exploration of quantum machine learning models, previous studies, particularly in Refs.~\cite{havlivcek2019supervised, schuld2019quantum}, have delineated a categorization into explicit and implicit models.
+Amidst the exploration of quantum machine learning models, previous studies, particularly in Refs.~\cite{enhanced_feature, schuld2019quantum}, have delineated a categorization into explicit and implicit models.
 In explicit models, data undergoes encoding into a quantum state, and then a parametrized measurement is performed.
 In contrast, implicit or kernel models are based on a weighted summation of inner products between encoded data points.
 A specialized category within parametrized quantum circuits, which can be considered separately, consists of data re-uploading models \cite{perez2020data}.
 This architecture features an alternation between encoding and processing unitaries, yielding expressive models that have found extensive use \cite{Schuld_Johannes, Caro_2021, Ono_2023}.
 However, Ref.~\cite{jerbi2023quantum} shows that these models can be mapped onto an explicit model, thereby unifying these three approaches within the framework of linear models within Hilbert space.

-Beyond this overarching theoretical framework, significant effort has been devoted to studying the performance of quantum kernel methods \cite{Huang_2021, peters2021machine, Bartkiewicz_2020, Kusumoto_2021}.
-Furthermore, theorizing about them as a way to explain quantum machine learning models has also been pursued \cite{schuld2019quantum,schuld2021supervised,schuldbook}.
-This interest is substantiated by several compelling factors.
-Firstly, the act of embedding data into quantum states provides direct access to the exponentially vast quantum Hilbert space, where inner products can be efficiently computed.
-Secondly, the creation of embedding quantum kernels that pose classical intractability yet offers the potential for quantum advantages \cite{rigorous}.
-Finally, in both classical machine learning and kernel methods, the representer theorem \cite{book} ensures that they consistently achieve a training loss lower than or equal to that of explicit models, provided the same encoding and training set are considered.
-However, it is worth noting that this enhanced expressivity may be accompanied by reduced generalization capability, a point explored and discussed in Ref.~\cite{jerbi2023quantum}.
+Quantum kernel methods have garnered significant attention, both for evaluating their performance \cite{Huang_2021, peters2021machine, Bartkiewicz_2020, Kusumoto_2021, Wu2023quantumphase, kyriienko2022unsupervisedquantummachinelearning} and for theorizing their role in explaining quantum machine learning models \cite{schuld2019quantum,schuld2021supervised,schuldbook}.
+This interest stems from several key factors.
+First, embedding data into quantum states provides access to the exponentially large Hilbert space, enabling efficient computation of inner products.
+Second, quantum feature maps facilitate the construction of quantum kernels, which may exhibit classical intractability and hold promise for quantum advantage \cite{rigorous}.
+Third, kernel methods, unlike neural networks, solve learning tasks through convex optimization in high-dimensional feature spaces, ensuring optimal solutions.
+This aligns with the representer theorem \cite{book}, which guarantees that kernel methods achieve a training loss lower than or equal to explicit models, given the same encoding and dataset.
+However, this enhanced expressivity can sometimes compromise generalization, as discussed in Ref.~\cite{jerbi2023quantum}.